-Last year, I was out for brunch with one of my good friends at a favourite 50s style diner, and she ordered pancakes.
+Last year, I was out for brunch with one of my good friends at a favourite 50s style diner in Toronto.
+I ordered the two eggs sunny side up with a side of bacon and she ordered pancakes.
+When they arrived at the table, I had immediate food-envy, the diner pancakes just looked so heavenly.
 I obviously, had to try a bite (or two) and was instantly reminded how much I loved their fluffy, sweet nature.
-I knew right away that I had to recreate Diner Style Pancakes at home and share them with all of you.
-There is something so comforting about an old favourite.
-I can remember going for brunch at my cottage with my Dad and ordering pancakes, dousing them with maple syrup and eating only half of one before I announced I was too full.
+I think they just have a ton of baking powder in them which makes them incredibly thick and fluffy which is something you’ll notice about this recipe (a whole 4 teaspoons in the batter).
+I knew right away that I had to recreate diner pancakes at home and share them with all of you.
+There is something so comforting about an old favourite – I can remember going for brunch at my cottage with my Dad when I was a little girl, always ordering pancakes and dousing them in maple syrup.

-It’s crazy the way a simple meal can turn your day around.
-These Diner Style Pancakes are the perfect pick-me-up when I’m having a moment of self doubt, or one of those days when I think that maybe, just maybe I’ve taken on too much (still learning how to say no…).
+The first time I tested out this recipe I had been having a pretty bad day, but it’s crazy the way a simple meal can turn your day around.
+These diner pancakes are the perfect pick-me-up when I’m having a moment of self doubt, or one of those days when I think that maybe, just maybe I’ve taken on too much (still learning how to say no…).
 This little face helps on those days too.

 - ½ cup whole wheat flour

 - 4 tsp baking powder

 - 2 tbsp white sugar

 - Sift together dry ingredients.
 In a separate bowl, whisk wet ingredients.